itsnikhil/blog/content/posts/architecting-discord-bot-the-right-way.md

 gmbot createwar -players @Player1 @Player2 -game 4 -duration 12 -type ft3
 ```

-I have already written a detailed post showcasing it's various features, database schema, etc. read more at [Gmbot - Chatbot for gamers (itsnikhil.codes)](https://www.itsnikhil.codes/projects/gmbot/).
+I have already written a detailed post showcasing it's various features, database schema, etc. which you can read at [Gmbot - Chatbot for gamers (itsnikhil.codes)](https://www.itsnikhil.codes/projects/gmbot/).
 I made that bot in python as `discord.py` API wrapper library was written in python and I was comfortable working in that language.
-Like everyone, I followed whatever tutorials, documentation, etc. available online.
-But today in this post I want to talk about something which I did not give much thought about at the time when I started working on gmbot in 2019.
+Like everyone, I followed whatever tutorials, documentation, etc. were available online.
+But today in this post I want to talk about something which I did not give much thought at the time when I started working on gmbot in 2019.

 ### Everything was very monolithic

-What I meant with this is that all the functionality existed in a single codebase, everything I wanted to do had to be done in python.
-Even thought the project was well structured into classes, easy to read/understand code and a common pattern was followed for creating each command but it was not testable, not scalable and not flexible.
+What I meant with monolithic is that all the functionality existed in a single codebase, everything I wanted to do had to be done in python.
+Even though the project was well structured into classes, easy to read/understand code and a common pattern was followed for creating each command but it was not testable, not scalable and not flexible.
 All the business logic was mixed within the command handler.

 ```py
 import discord